Winemaker Lori Corcoran

 Lori and Jim encourage visits to their tasting room, which is located just outside the village of Waterford at 14635 Corky’s Farm Lane.
 The tasting room itself is in a 1750 restored log cabin.
 The picnic area overlooks the property’s beautiful pond.

 There is a $5 charge for tasting; the fee includes tastings of at least seven distinctive wines.
 For groups of 10 or more, the tasting fee is $10 and reservations are required.
-Call to reserve a spot today.
+Call to reserve a spot today, or make your reservation online.

 Lori and Jim are proud of the wines they have created.
 They realize that while people may have specific passions for reds or whites, it’s always good to sample the merchandise.
 Consider these: